Mitchellbrine/mitchellbrine.github.io/about.md

 layout: single
 ---

+My name is Mitchellbrine.
+I am a modder of Minecraft, the author of numerous mods, and a tutorial creator/member of the NOVA community.

- began playing Minecraft in version 1.1.
+I began playing Minecraft in version 1.1.
 I've seen it evolved and in mid-late 2012, I began modding.
 It all began with an accident and then I learned things in ModLoader and would make prototype mods that really weren't anything special and worked by accident.

 Later, in Minecraft 1.5.2, I discovered Minecraft Forge and began updating my first mod (that was hosted on MediaFire, free of adf.ly links).